 The woman didn’t respond and instead followed his gaze to the Ariesian prince.
 “Is he really one then?”

 “Yup,” Claire affirmed with a thin smile, resting his cheek on his fist.
 “He’s like—”

 “My Lord, who are you talking to?” came another voice.

 It was Soha who had just climbed her way up the tower.
 She stood behind him without her mask.
-Her confusion was clear as her gaze swept the empty bell tower.
+Her confusion was clear as her gaze swept the empty area.